 Do you have funding partners interested in your idea:

-Other funding partners are interested in our idea and believe that the Social Procurement challenge award would help us convince these partners to invest more, and also give us the capacity to grow the Stories For Impact program, with a specific focus on social procurement suppliers.
+Other funding partners are interested in our idea and we believe that the Social Procurement challenge award would help us convince these partners to invest more, and also give us the capacity to grow the Stories For Impact program, with a specific focus on social procurement suppliers.
 We close on actually closing agreement on our first ever grant which will help us grow the resources with the Stories For Impact program.

 We also have customers -- especially workshop participants who are attracted to the creative allure of film-making and know that video would help them SHOW their story instead of just telling it.